Technical Report : ContikiMAC vs X-MAC performance analysis: Methodology

 We perform simulations with the Contiki 2.6 COOJA Simulator~\cite{cooja:2006}.
 COOJA is a Java-based discrete-event simulator.
 It allows to perform simulations at the network and firmware levels.
 The main advantage is that simulations can be run with almost the same code as deployed on real platforms.
 Several protocol implementations such as ContikiMAC, X-MAC and RPL are available in the Contiki source code.
 The experiments are based on the Zolertia Z1 platform~\cite{zolertia} which is well supported by COOJA.

 The propagation model used in the simulations is COOJA's Unit Disk Graph Medium (UDGM) with constant loss.
-This propagation model considers that a frame is propagated to all nodes within a circle around the transmitter.
-The radius of this circle is the transmission range.
-In this range we have kept the 100\% default values for both transmission and reception success probabilities.
-Moreover, a node within the larger interference range, can't receive the packet but is subject to collisions caused by the transmission.
+This model uses two concentric disks of different radius.
+The first radius is the transmission range while the second, larger radius is the interference range.
+Any node within the transmission range receives transmitted packets with a probability of 100\% (default value).
+Any node within the interference range but outside of the transmission range is not able to receive any packets but see its own transmissions affected.
+Finally nodes outside of the interference range are not able to receive packets and are not affected by transmitted packets.